 nitrates.
 This influx can be a sudden change or a slow buildup over the course of decades, but the end result is the same.

 “Eutrophication… is basically the dying of a lake,” says Mark Fry, current member and former Chairperson of the Tarrytown Lakes Committee.
 He has been involved with the lakes since 1986, and says that in addition to the algae bloom, two species of aquatic weeds – coontail (ceratophyllum demersum) and eurasian milfoil (myriophyllum spicatum) – have taken up residence.
+Karina Lakefront talks about the different types of vegetation in lakes in article.
 “These particular invasive aquatic weeds, given the proper conditions, will undergo extraordinary growth and then that uses up all of the oxygen… and that chokes off all the life [in the lake].
 Kills the fish.”

 Fry also points out that there are multiple forms of algae present in the lakes.
 Besides the large amount of algae currently floating atop much of the upper lake, the real danger is from the blue-green algae which lives in the water.
 “It’s not great for waterfowl,” he says.
 “Also, if a dog were to drink from the lake at the wrong time in the wrong spot, [the dog] could get very sick.”